martinjras/JEA/JEA Guide.md

 Now that you have your list of actions, you need to think through the capabilities of each command.
 There are two important reasons to do this:

-1. It is easy to expose give users more capabilities than you intend.
+1. It is easy to expose given users more capabilities than you intend.
 For example, `Set-ADUser` is an incredibly powerful and flexible command.
 You may not want to expose everything it can do to help desk users.